seanrioux/user-story-examples/index.md

 If we put action and object together:

-- I want to view a selection of shirts
+- I want to view shirts
 - I want to select a shirt colour
 - I want to select a shirt size
 - I want to add a shirt to cart
 - I want to check-out my cart

-#### Objective
+### Objective

 An `objective` is the intent of the interaction i.e., the _why_.
-An objective is also _action oriented_ however, it describes action towards internal motivations, rather then external interaction.
+An objective is also _action oriented_ however, it describes action towards internal goals, rather than external interaction.

-In this regard our objective `action` should use _goal oriented_ verbs, for example:
+In this regard our objective `action` should use _goal oriented_ verbs, e.g., explore, continue, achieve, complete.

-- Explore
-- Continue
-- Achieve
-- Complete

 Our `intent` of the story, similarly, should be _goal oriented_ and help the story to express the internal motivation of our actor i.e., the object of their desire e.g.: